-Maintaining sufficient liquidity is vitally important to any MFI.
+Maintaining sufficient liquidity is vitally important to any Microfinance Institution.
 Part of asset and liability management procedures is to ensure sufficient cash or cash equivalents are maintained to meet short term liabilities.

 1. Cash Ratio